Honors & Recognitions

 Joshua K. Richardson

 Josh Richardson represents businesses and individuals in a wide variety of complex litigation matters throughout the State of Michigan.
 His highly respected research, writing and courtroom skills have been utilized on a wide range of general and commercial litigation matters.
-Josh works hard to achieve results that align with his clients’ goals and objectives by being proactive and working collaboratively with his clients to establish strategies that are unique to each dispute.
+Josh works diligently to achieve results that align with his clients’ objectives by being proactive and collaborative to establish strategies that are unique to each dispute.

 He represents clients in the following practice areas:

-- Commercial and Business Litigation: contract and general business disputes; land use and real property matters; shareholder disputes; trade secrets and noncompetition actions; antitrust and trade regulation; oil and gas; residential and commercial construction issues; e-commerce disputes; alternative dispute resolution.
+- Commercial and Business Litigation: Contract and general business disputes; land use and real property matters; shareholder disputes; trade secrets and noncompetition actions; antitrust and trade regulation; oil and gas; residential and commercial construction issues; e-commerce disputes; and alternative dispute resolution.

-- Employment Litigation: enforcement of noncompetition agreements and restrictive covenants; wrongful discharge; Title VII, Elliott-Larsen Civil Rights Act, Whistleblowers' Protection Act, Family Medical Leave Act, Age Discrimination in Employment Act, and Americans with Disabilities Act claims; collective bargaining disputes; claims before the EEOC and Civil Rights Department.
+- Employment Litigation: Enforcement of noncompetition agreements and restrictive covenants; wrongful discharge; Title VII, Elliott-Larsen Civil Rights Act, Whistleblowers' Protection Act, Family Medical Leave Act, Age Discrimination in Employment Act, and Americans with Disabilities Act claims; collective bargaining disputes; claims before the Equal Employment Opportunity Commission(EEOC) and Civil Rights Department.

-Josh’s practice also involves the defense of premises liability, municipal liability, and zoning actions, and regularly includes taking cases through all stages of the appeals process in state and federal appellate courts.
+Josh’s practice also involves the defense of premises liability, municipal liability and zoning actions.
+He often takes cases through all stages of the appeals process in state and federal appellate courts.

 In addition to his legal practice, Josh also devotes his time to various professional and community organizations.
-He is a current board member and the current treasurer of the Michigan Defense Trial Counsel, a Barrister member of the American Inns of Court, and is active in the State Bar of Michigan, the American Bar Association, the Federal Bar Association and the Ingham County Bar Association.
+He is treasurer of the Michigan Defense Trial Counsel, a Barrister member of the American Inns of Court, is active in the State Bar of Michigan, the American Bar Association, the Federal Bar Association and the Ingham County Bar Association.

 Josh has also served as a member of the Board of Directors for the Boys & Girls Club of Lansing since 2008, and acted as Chair of the Board in 2015 and 2016.